VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**November 9th, 2022**.
-The current data example focuses on [Adverse Event data of COVID-19 vaccination in 2021](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-11-09).
-To display the advers event profile of the different vaccines.
-The visualisation should allow to detect differences in the incidence of adverse events.
-You may concentrate on the most frequently reported events.
+**February 8th, 2023**.
+The current data example focuses on [DLQI data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-02-08).
+The challenge is to provide ways to improve this figure to show the impact of the disease on quality of life measured by the DLQI total score ranging from 0 to 30.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays